Araucana: History

 The early history of the Araucana is not documented.
 The birds were commonly seen in South America in the early twentieth century.
 The Spanish aviculturist Salvador Castelló, who visited Chile in 1914, saw them and named them "Gallina Araucana", as many were found among the Mapuche people of the Araucanía region of Chile, whom the Spanish called Araucanos.
 Castelló believed the birds to belong to a new species, and reported his observations at the First World's Poultry Congress in The Hague in 1921.
 The systematic name Gallus inauris was proposed for them, and adopted at the Second World's Poultry Congress in Barcelona in 1924.
 It was later established that the Araucana belongs to the same species as other domestic chickens, Gallus gallus domesticus.

 The blue egg of the Araucana was at this time thought to be unique among chickens.
 In 1933 Reginald Punnett showed that the blue egg ("oocyan") gene in chickens is dominant with respect to white, while in combination with genes for brown eggs, various shades of green and olive are produced.
 In modern times, the Ameraucana breed, a derivative of the Araucana, also lays blue eggs, while hybrid birds carrying the dominant oocyan gene may in the United States be called "Easter eggers".

 Several theories have been advanced to explain the origin of the blue egg characteristic.
 It has been variously attributed to hybridisation with Tinamus solitarius, a species of tinamou (dismissed as "erroneous" by Helmut Sick); to genetic mutation; and to the action of a retrovirus soon after the domestication of the chicken.

 Blue Araucana eggs were taken to Australia from New Zealand in the 1930s.
 The breed was standardised in the 1980s.

 Blue-egg chickens from South America were introduced to the British Isles at various times in the early twentieth century.
 The modern British-type Araucana derives from birds from a Chilean ship that was wrecked in the Hebrides.
 The British Araucana was developed mainly by George Malcolm in Scotland in the 1930s..
-He introduced the Lavender plumage variety, and bred the bantam Araucana in the 1940s.
+He introduced the lavender plumage variety, and bred the bantam Araucana in the 1940s.
 The British-type Araucana was standardised in 1969 or 1974.

-In the United States, two breeds were established: the Araucana, which has ear-tufts and is rumpless, was standardised in 1976: the Ameraucana, which is bearded, muffed and tailed (and thus similar to the tailed British type), was added to the Standard of Perfection in 1984.
+In the United States, two breeds were established: the Araucana, which has ear-tufts and is rumpless, was standardised in 1976; and the Ameraucana, which is bearded, muffed and tailed (and thus similar to the tailed British type), and was added to the Standard of Perfection in 1984.

 There has been a long and inconclusive debate about the origin of the Araucana and whether it derives from chickens brought by Europeans after Columbus reached the Americas in 1492, or if it was already present.
 A report published in 2007 on chicken bones found on the Arauco Peninsula in south-central Chile suggested pre-Columbian, possibly Polynesian, origin.
 A report published in 2008 found no evidence of pre-Columbian introduction from Polynesia.

 The world-wide conservation status of the Araucana is "not at risk"; population data for Chile is not reported.